Skip to main content

 We greatly value the time and effort that our attorneys contribute to advancing the hiring, mentoring, development, and advancement of our diverse attorneys, our firm initiatives, and leadership within the community.
 As such, since 2015 we have been providing each attorney with billable-hour credit of up to 150 billable credit hours for these diversity initiatives, leadership, and pro bono work.

-To achieve our goal of increasing and promoting diversity within the firm and within the Pacific Northwest’s legal, business, public sector, and philanthropic communities, we have created a multifaceted diversity program that includes our highly selective Diversity Fellowship.
+To achieve our goal of increasing and promoting diversity within the firm and the Pacific Northwest’s legal, business, public sector, and philanthropic communities, we have created a multifaceted diversity program that includes our highly selective Diversity Fellowship.
 Each year, we make available fellowships to exceptional law students.
-Each Fellowship recipient receives a paid summer associate position at either our Seattle, Washington, or Portland, Oregon office.
-After successful completion of the summer associate clerkship, each Fellowship recipient is awarded a $15,000 scholarship.
+The recipient will receive a paid (Seattle–$3,000/week; Portland–$2,800/week), ten-week summer associate position, and after successful completion of the summer associate fellowship, will be awarded a $15,000 scholarship.
 Each recipient may receive a Miller Nash Diversity Fellowship only once.

-Learn more about our 2023 first-year law student diversity fellowship here.
+Learn more about our diversity fellowship program here.

 Affinity Groups